 Timbers Community Fund Apply for a grant funding youth STEM education, youth health and wellness, or the environment.
 How convenient that school gardens address all of these things!
 Applications are due Sept.
 4th.
 You must have a conversation with a fund representative prior to applying, so start your planning early!

 Journey 2050 How will we sustainably feed over 9 billion people in the year 2050?
 This computer game explores this question, and is an invaluable opportunity to teach students about sustainable agriculture through decision making and critical thinking.
-Use free resources to teach the program on your own, or ask Kassia to lead the introductory session in your classroom.
+Use free resources to teach the program on your own, or ask our coordinator to lead the introductory session in your classroom.
 You can also request an educator training on this resource, if you and fellow teachers are looking to learn more!